 $$W_{\mathrm{cat}+}(x,p) = \mathcal{N}+^2\bigl[W_{|\alpha\rangle}(x,p) + W_{|-\alpha\rangle}(x,p)

 where the interference term $W_\mathrm{int}$ has negative values in the region between the two Gaussian peaks.
-Negative regions of the Wigner function are a signature of non-classical states; they cannot arise from any classical probability distribution.
-The cat state is quantum mechanical in a way that coherent states are not.
+Negative regions of the Wigner function are a strong witness of non-classicality: they cannot arise from an ordinary classical probability distribution.
+Their absence, however, is not a general proof that a state is classical.

 Haroche and the Nobel Prize

 Serge Haroche (ENS Paris) spent two decades developing techniques to create, control, and observe cat states of the electromagnetic field in real time.
-His experiment used a superconducting microwave cavity — a polished copper box cooled to near absolute zero — in which single microwave photons could be trapped for hundreds of milliseconds, and a beam of single Rydberg atoms to probe the field non-destructively.
+His experiment used a superconducting microwave cavity — two highly reflective superconducting mirrors cooled to near absolute zero — in which single microwave photons could be trapped for hundreds of milliseconds, and a beam of single Rydberg atoms to probe the field non-destructively.

 Haroche created cat states of cavity photons and, crucially, watched their decoherence in real time: as the quantum coherence between the two branches $|\alpha\rangle$ and $|-\alpha\rangle$ was progressively destroyed by coupling to the environment, the Wigner function’s negative region (the interference fringe) smoothed out and disappeared, leaving a classical mixture.
 The decoherence rate was proportional to $|\alpha|^2$ — the mean photon number, which measures how “macroscopic” the cat state is: